Automattic/jetpack/readme.txt

 == Changelog ==
 = 1.4.4 =
 * Fixed fatal error in output handler if GET parameters present in query.
 Props webaware.
+* Fixed debug log.
+It wasn't logging the right message.

 = 1.4.3 =
 * Security release fixing an XSS bug in the settings page.
 Props Marc Montpas from Sucuri.